hmrc/pillar2-service-guide/source/documentation/obligations-submissions.html.md

 Obligations are instructions defined by HMRC for each entity.
 The first obligation relates to submitting a UKTR or BTN.
 The entity uses the API request to send information (a submission) to HMRC.
 Multiple submissions can be sent to fulfill an obligation within an accounting period, where a UKTR (or BTN) can be submitted.

+The *Obligations and Submissions* response will return a maximum of ten submissions for each *obligationType*.
+If more than ten submissions have been sent within the requested date range, the ten most recent *submissionType* items will be returned.

 ## Testing